 Materials on the nature strip make a neighbourhood unsightly and invites scavengers.
 It also invites other residents to contribute to your pile of unwanted goods.
-This can mean that the materials you've put out may not get collected!
+This can mean that the items you've put out may miss out on getting collected!

 I've just moved in to a new property.
 How do I get wheelie bins?

 Whether you are moving into a newly built home as the first owner, or into an existing property, please call Council’s Customer Service Unit on 9747 7200.
-Have proof of residency ready; new homes require a certificate of Owner Occupancy.
+Have proof of residency ready.
+New homes require a certificate of Owner Occupancy to receive bins.

-There are several configurations of bin sizes to choose from, including a ‘green bin’ for garden clippings, roots and branches.
+There are several options in bin sizes to choose from, including a ‘green bin’ for garden clippings, roots and branches.
 Check bins and kerbside collections to help you work out which combination of bins is best for your household.

 My bin is damaged or missing.
 How can I get it replaced and do I have to pay?